 Several lawsuits challenging the MATS rule have been filed by other parties and consolidated into a single proceeding before the U.S. Court of Appeals for the District of Columbia Circuit.
 In April 2014, the U.S. Court of Appeals issued an opinion upholding the MATS rule.
-Numerous states and two trade groups have petitioned the U.S. Supreme Court to review this opinion; however, it is unclear whether this opinion will be successfully appealed.
+In July 2014, numerous states and two trade groups petitioned the U.S. Supreme Court to review this opinion; however, it is unclear whether this opinion will be successfully appealed.
 We currently cannot predict the outcome of this litigation, or its impact, if any, on our MATS compliance planning.

 On June 20, 2014, IPL contemporaneously filed a waiver request or in the alternative, a complaint with the FERC requesting a waiver or changes to MISO rules that will allow IPL to keep 216 MW of reliable capacity available at its Eagle Valley generating station from June 1, 2015, through April 15, 2016.
 Both of these filings request that the FERC either waive or reform certain requirements of the MISO tariff for failing to address the specific circumstances resulting from compliance with MATS.
 IPL maintains that MISO has not addressed several aspects of the issue created by the disconnect between the MATS compliance deadline and the end of the MISO planning year for capacity purposes (the difference between April 16, 2016, and June 1, 2016).
+On October 15, 2014, this waiver request was approved by the FERC.